magic-wormhole/magic-wormhole/README.md

 distinct, although once the connection is established, data can flow in either direction.
 All data is encrypted (using nacl/libsodium "secretbox") using a key derived from the PAKE phase.
-See `src/wormhole/scripts/cmd_send_file.py` for examples.
+See `src/wormhole/scripts/cmd_send.py` for examples.

 ## License, Compatibility

 This library is released under the MIT license, see LICENSE for details.

-This library is intended to be compatible with python2.6, 2.7, 3.3, and 3.4,
+This library is compatible with python2.6, 2.7, 3.3, 3.4, and 3.5 .
+The async
-although proper tests have not yet been implemented.
+support does not yet work with py3, but will in the future once Twisted itself is finished being ported.

-It depends upon the SPAKE2, pynacl, requests, and argparse libraries.
-To run a relay server or use the async support, you must also install Twisted.
+This package depends upon the SPAKE2, pynacl, requests, and argparse libraries.
+To run a relay server, use the async support, or run the unit tests, you must also install Twisted.

 #### footnotes